 Health Issues

-In some cases, gastrointestinal issues such as malabsorption disorders, inflammatory bowel disease, or pancreatic insufficiency can cause a dog to eat feces.
-These conditions can interfere with the dog's ability to properly digest and absorb nutrients from their food, leading them to consume feces in an attempt to fulfill their nutritional needs.
+In some cases, gastrointestinal issues such as malabsorption disorders, inflammatory bowel disease, or pancreatic insufficiency can cause a dog to eat faeces.
+These conditions can interfere with the dog's ability to properly digest and absorb nutrients from their food, leading them to consume faeces in an attempt to fulfil their nutritional needs.

 Behavioural Problems

 In some cases, a dog may start eating its poop after being punished for having accidents in the house.
-If a dog associates the presence of feces with punishment, they may eat it to eliminate the evidence and avoid getting into trouble.
-This creates a cycle where the dog continues to eat its feces to avoid punishment, even though the behaviour itself is undesirable.
+If a dog associates the presence of faeces with punishment, they may eat it to eliminate the evidence and avoid getting into trouble.
+This creates a cycle where the dog continues to eat its faeces to avoid punishment, even though the behaviour itself is undesirable.

 Maternal Instinct